MinusGix/jsmagi/README.md

 - Version which allows you to apply the transformations manually, one at a time.
  - With an editor extension
  - Would allow edits which are hard to detect properly, but that a human might be able to recognize the applicability of
+- Have a way of mapping an original span to the span of the resulting file, to make it easier to see what happened.
+- Have so some optional destructive transformations leave a comment with a code indicating what transformation was done.
+  - like we have `Object.defineProperty` that might be slightly different if you just declare the field normally (because it might disallow setting or something), but a destructive transform would make it more readable.
+Just leave a code like `// MCode(D001)` or something.
+  - and then have a command to get the information about the code.
+Like how rustc does with `rustc --explain E001`
+- Use chatgpt to provide better names for functions and variables.
+Could also be used to provide comments.
+  - Could also be used to simplify code, but that is riskier.